 3. LINE UPS

 Sometimes the line ups are super crazy and annoying expecially during holidays and weekends or when it rains.
-Around the noon, after changing of guards, you can wait up to 20 minutes.
+Around the noon, after changing of guards, you can wait 15 – 20 minutes.
 The times vary.
 Best option is to enter Castle from the east.
 You will not be waiting so long.
-Basically just walk from Malostranská via Staré královské schody (Old castle stairs) to reach east entrance.
+Basically just walk from Malostranská via Staré zámecké schody (Old castle stairs) to reach east entrance.
 The worst entrance is from Prašný most.
-It´s also practical to enter the Castle while others are watching the changing of guards.
+It´s also practical to enter the Castle while others are watching changing of guards.
 The line ups will be definitely shorter.

 4. MY TIPS HOW TO MAKE THE MOST OF YOUR CASTLE VISIT (AND SAVE TIME AND NERVES)

-- Wake up early and get to the Castle as soon as possible, best before 9.
-In the morning you can enter Castle through the main entrance (from west – Hradčanské sq.).
+- Wake up early !!!!!!!!!!!
+And get to visit the Castle as soon as possible, best before 9am.
+In the morning you can enter Prague Castle through the main entrance (from west – Hradčanské sq.).
 It will not be so crowded.

 - Explore the Castle grounds, enjoy the atmosphere with just few people around you.

-- Once the ticket offices are open, buy a ticket to historical buildings (250 CZK / person) or visit Castle gardens, open from April – October.
+- Optional and only for brave people who don´t mind crowds: once the ticket offices are open, buy a ticket to historical buildings (250 CZK / person) or visit Castle gardens, open from April – October.
 UPDATE for 2019 – Zahrada Na Valech (South Gardens) will be closed the entire year.
-Fortunately you can still visit the Royal Garden (open for free).
-To visit interiours of Prague Castle, you need to count with at least 2.5 extra hours and lot of people around you.
+Fortunately you can still visit the Royal Gardens (open for free).
+To visit interiours of Prague Castle, you need to count with at least 2.5 hours to see everything and lot of people around you.
 Interiours are usually full of tourists, expecially Golden Lane and St.Vitus Cathedral.

 - Ticket office located on the 3rd court (by the Cathedral) is much better than the one on the 2nd court, the line ups are shorter there.